Point of No Return, Part II: Salmon in the City

 CURWOOD: Even before the endangered species designation, officials like Washington Governor Gary Locke recognized how much of the challenge lay ahead, and how high the stakes were.

-LOCKE: Salmon recovery is about much more than fish.
+LOCKE: Thank you.
+Salmon recovery is about much more than fish.
 It's about respect for the natural world that sustains us.
 And if we fail to do what's necessary for salmon, we will fail at something far larger than saving fish.
 We will fail at saving the very quality of life that makes living in the Pacific Northwest unique and distinctive.
 In addition to...

 CURWOOD: In his 1999 State of the State Address, Governor Locke warned local officials that if they don't act, the Northwest could come under the environmental equivalent of martial law.